fedeval/storefront-backend-api/README.md

 npm run build
 ```

-The transpiled code will be available in the `build` folder.
+The transpiled code will be available in the `\build` folder.
+The transpiling option and configuration can be changed by editing the `tsconfig.json` file.

 #### Testing ####

-A set of jasmine testing suites can be used to test both the endpoints as well as the models.
+A set of jasmine testing suites and specs can be used to test both the endpoints as well as the models.

 ```
 npm run test
 ```

-This script runs migrations and test on the test database by setting the ENV variable to `test` using the `cross-env` package.
+This script runs migrations and tests on the test database by setting the ENV variable to `test` using the `cross-env` package.
 The script relies on two "child scripts" `npm run jasmine`and `npm run migrate-and-jasmine`.
 Those script have been broken up for readability but they should never be run.

 NOTE: if the test script is interrupted by an NPM Error, it will not run to the end, thus potentially leaving data in the test database.
-To fix that it is possible to reset the test database by running `db-migrate reset -e test`in the terminal.
-For this command to work db-migrate should be globally installed on you machine as such: `npm i -g db-migrate`
+To fix that it is recommended to reset the test database by running `db-migrate reset -e test` in the terminal before running again any tests.
+For this command to work db-migrate should be globally installed on your machine as such: `npm i -g db-migrate`

 #### Formatting ####